PLEASE NOTE THE INFORMATION BELOW IS OUR ‘NORMAL’ FORMAT – NOT CURRENTLY IN PLACE DURING COVID-19 RESTRICTIONS.

 Ceroc Instructional DVDs

 Our Beginner DVD produced by Nicky Haslam is a must for new beginners!

 Pick up your copy at your local class and start learning in the comfort of your own home!
 PLUS, you can buy a Beginner DVD at the reduced price of only $20 (discount valid until your second night only)

 Safety and Dance Etiquette

 At Ceroc we believe the dance floor should be safe and comfortable for everyone.
 Check out our Safety and Etiquette page for some basic etiquette guidelines.

-Coming to Ceroc & Modern Jive’s dance classes is a great social activity and a fun way to meet a variety of new people and expand your social life!
+Coming to Ceroc Dance Classes is a great social activity and a fun way to meet a variety of new people and expand your social life!
 This happens even more so at our Ceroc Dance Parties, where dancers from all venues come together to dance the night away.

-Beginners are very welcome – so don’t be afraid if you don’t know anyone.
-Just make sure you take part in the usual “ice breaker” class at the start of the night (at most Saturday parties, not at Friday parties or Mega Dance Parties), and do ask people to dance with you – nobody’s allowed to say no at Ceroc, and that includes you!
+Beginners are very welcome at the Dance Parties – so try not to be afraid if you don’t know anyone.
+Just make sure you take part in the beginner class at the start of most parties, and do ask people to dance with you – nobody’s allowed to say no at Ceroc, and that includes you!